How Big Can Maine Coons Get?

-If the parents of your Maine Coon are on the lower size of the growth spectrum, you should not expect your cat to grow to the larger proportions that the breed is recognized for achieving.
+If the parents of your Maine Coon are on the lower side of the growth spectrum, you should not expect your cat to grow to the larger proportions that the breed is recognized for achieving.

 2. Mixed Breed

 Maine Coons with mixed breed parentage cannot be guaranteed to grow into large Maine Coon cats, since their genetics are mixed.

-By comparison, it is highly unlikely that a purebred Maine Coon would never achieve the average sizing expected for this breed.
+By comparison, it is highly unlikely that a purebred Maine Coon would ever achieve the average sizing expected for this breed.